ZhipengHe/zhipenghe.github.io/_pages/cv.md

     * Coordinated with a team of 4 to integrate the enterprise architectural systems within the insurance department.
     * Gathered business requirements and improving data models and reporting frameworks to improve efficiency.

-* Nov 2020 - Ongoing: Vacation Research Experience Scheme
+* Nov 2020 - Feb 2021: Vacation Research Experience Scheme
   * School of Information System, Queensland University of Technology
   * Location: Brisbane, Australia
   * Topic: Towards Design and Development of Interactive Visualisation for Organisational Analytics